 mobilise measures to best protect employees & local communities.

 Last updated: 5th of November, 2021

 DOF is a responsible global partner.

 The DOF Group, as a responsible company and global citizens, is following advice given by government and health authorities during the COVID-19 pandemic.
-With the escalation of the COVID-19 outbreak globally, actions have been taken and measures implemented to minimise the risk of employee exposure, ensure robust business continuity, and protect our local communities.
+Throughout the escalation of the COVID-19 pandemic, DOF has taken actions and implemented measures to minimise the risk of employee exposure, ensure robust business continuity, and protect our local communities.
 DOF is balancing risk and action during these difficult times, but we are always guided by our values, especially, “Above all, we are SAFE”.

 In additional to fulfilling local laws and regulations, DOF follows advice and guidelines from several international agencies, including but not limited to:

 Further changes in procedure as a result of COVID-19 “coronavirus” will be distributed upon request.
-The following measures are in effect per 31st of March 2020 at all DOF worksites, both offshore and onshore:
+The following measures are in effect per 1st October 2020 at all DOF worksites, both offshore and onshore:

 Health pre-screening, Vessels/Offshore, & Business travel

 DOF has globally implemented a self-assessment form that is based on a simple questionnaire.
 The form asks if you have travelled internationally, have symptoms, or have been around people with symptoms; and provides leave (offshore) or home-office (onshore) alternatives for anyone who cannot confirm their health status.
 For ease of access and processing, we are distributing and receiving the form electronically.
 The routines around the self-assessment form are in place and working as intended.
 Additionally, in order to minimise stress on health systems and emergency health services, a new medical declaration is required in specific regions and operations to prevent employees with a higher health-risk, as determined by a company medical consultant, from onboarding.